-- XCAM: > tcs.current_target_pt = tcs.home_pt - 10.
+- 4. If you think ZTV and the command line are out of sync, reset both ZTV and NIHTS to Home as described in Section 4.5 above. - ZTV: [Click to Home] - NIHTS: [Target is at HOME] - 5.
 Don't forget!
 Clear your offsets before moving to the next target!
-This can be done in the Target List, on the command line, in the ZTV GUI, or by asking the telescope operator.
+This can be done in the Target List, in the ZTV GUI, or by asking the telescope operator.

-4.6 Rotator Frame
+4.8 Rotator Frame